revbayes/revbayes.github.io/tutorials/div/index.md

 Bayesian model selection.
 We tried to keep this tutorial very basic and introduce all the language concepts and theory on the way.
-You may only need the RB_Basics_Tutorial for a more in-depth discussion of concepts in ‘Rev‘.
+You may only need the RB_Basics_Tutorial for a more in-depth discussion of concepts in `Rev`.

 Data and files
 ==============

 We provide the data file(s) which we will use in this tutorial.
 You may want to use your own data instead.
-In the ‘data‘ folder, you will find the following files
+In the `data` folder, you will find the following files

--   ‘primates_tree.nex‘: Dated primates phylogeny including 233 species
+-   `primates_tree.nex`: Dated primates phylogeny including 233 species
     from {% cite MagnusonFord2012 %}.

-Open the tree ‘data/primates_tree.nex‘ in FigTree.
+Open the tree `data/primates_tree.nex` in FigTree.

 Pure-Birth (Yule) Model {#yuleModSec}
 =======================

-Before evaluating the relative support for different models, we must first specify them in ‘Rev‘.
+Before evaluating the relative support for different models, we must first specify them in `Rev`.
 In this section, we will walk through specifying a pure-birth process model and estimating the marginal likelihood.
 The section about the birth-death process will be less detailed because it will build up on this section.